ksivamuthu/couchbase-mobile-portal/md-docs/_20/couchbase-lite/csharp.md

 ###  Encryption

+Encryption is available in the **Enterprise Edition** only.
 The following example demonstrates how to create a database with an encryption key (or open an existing one).
+Note that this code won't compile if you're running the **Community Edition** of Couchbase Lite.

 ```c#
 var dbConfig = new DatabaseConfiguration {